Arvie1290/Natural_Disaster/README.md

 # Question
 🗣️: Why can you write scripts?

-Me: Because I asked ChatGPT or Claude for help to solve my script problems.
+Me: Because I asked ChatGPT/Claude/Deepseek for help to solve my script problems.
 I just gave the two AI commands, and boom, my script was created (not entirely AI-made scripts).

 🗣️: Why are you interested in scripting?